bonomali/BoBa/README.rst

-amaGama: a web translation memory server
+BoBa: a web translation memory server
 ========================================

 `amaGama <http://amagama.translatehouse.org>`_ is a web service written in